Maihj/Notes/A Practical Guide to Trusted Computing/Chapter1/notes.markdown

 ###Why Software Can't Be Made Completely Secure?###
 <ol>
-Modern systems are complex, have billions of lines of code.
+1.Modern systems are complex, have billions of lines of code.
 The fact that one security-related bug per thousand lines of source code makes a software insecure.
-Compatibility.
+2.Compatibility.
-Hard to detect the presence of malicious code in the system without hardware support.
+3.Hard to detect the presence of malicious code in the system without hardware support.
 </ol>

 ###How Can the TPM Help?###
 <ul>
-Private keys cannot be stolen or given away.
+*Private keys cannot be stolen or given away.
-The addition of malicious code is always detected.
+*The addition of malicious code is always detected.
-Malicious code is prevented from using the private keys.
+*Malicious code is prevented from using the private keys.
-Encryption keys are not easily available to a physical thief.
+*Encryption keys are not easily available to a physical thief.
 </ul>